 The Raincoats Album Reviews

-The Raincoats convened in London, where three of the four members who played on the debut were squatters, living in abandoned apartments.
-The squatting culture and punk culture permeated their music – the members were largely untrained, but their squatting lifestyle allowed them to practice often.
-This resulted in music that was unconventional.
+The Raincoats convened in London, where three of the four members who played on the debut were squatters living in abandoned apartments.
+The squatting culture and punk culture permeated their music.
+The Raincoats were largely untrained, but their squatting lifestyle allowed them to practice often, resulting in unconventional music.

 Rock’n’roll is shit … music has reached an all-time low – except for The Raincoats.